 Operations.
-Operational activities that would result in direct air emissions would be minimal and would occur from operation of the on-site emergency generator and infrequent trips to the site for maintenance.
-The emergency generator would use ultra-low-sulfur diesel fuel and would operate an average of 30 minutes per month.
+Operational activities that would result in direct air emissions would be minimal and would occur from operation of the on-site emergency generators and infrequent trips to the site for maintenance.
+All generators would have a 20.11.41 NMAC construction permit from the AEHD-AQD prior to purchasing the unit and commencing construction; coordination would occur with the air quality point of contact regarding appropriate measures to be taken in the event an air quality permit is required, and Air Force Civil Engineer Center approval for newly proposed generator sizing would be obtained (Kirtland AFB, 2023).
+The emergency generators would use ultra-low-sulfur diesel fuel and would operate an average of 30 minutes per month.
 Operational emissions in 2025, considered the steady state, are presented in Table 3-4 and would be considerably less than emissions during construction.
 Therefore, operation of the facility would result in negligible emissions and would not result in significant impacts on air quality.